deis/workflow/src/understanding-workflow/concepts.md

 features Workflow adds.

-Deis Workflow is a set of Kubernetes-native components, installable via [Helm Classic][helm].
+Deis Workflow is a set of Kubernetes-native components, installable via [Helm][].
 Systems engineers who are familiar with Kubernetes will feel right at home running Workflow.

 See the [components][components] overview for more detail.